This article explains how to customize an Advanced Configuration feature for the entire account.

 Note

-Note: For sites that are configured with Local Routing rules, these rules take precedence over the Block Local Routing when disconnected from PoP setting.
-Therefore, this setting does NOT apply to traffic that matches the local routing rules.
+Note: For sites that are configured with LAN Firewall or Local Routing rules, these rules take precedence over the Block Local Routing when disconnected from PoP setting.
+Therefore, this setting does NOT apply to traffic that matches the rules.

 To configure the Block Local Routing when disconnected from PoP setting, see above Overview of Advanced Configuration for the Account with these values: